 The root chamber is airy, with plenty of room for the roots.
 It is also outfitted with a network of spray nozzles that mist the roots with liquid nutrients and water on a regular schedule.

-Nutrients not absorbed by the roots are returned to a reservoir and recycled.
+Nutrients that aren't absorbed by the roots are returned to a reservoir and recycled.

 It’s a simple idea: eliminate the middleman—the media—and supply a plant’s nutritional needs directly to its roots using tiny water droplets that can be absorbed easily.